sim0njo/docs/docs/Phc2MqttV5.md

 Goto the transfer window of the Systemsoftware and press <b>Start</b>, the project data will be transfered to P2M, you can observe this in the <b>Web Console</b>.

+The STMD will automatically extract project.ppfx after transferring the project data with the Systemsoftware, and will rebuild P2M-list by parsing project.ppfx.
+It will also generate data describing your PHC system that can be sent out via MQTT so Home Assistant (HA) can discover it (experimental).

 &nbsp;

 <img style="float:right;width:352px;height:489px" src="../img/p2m-config-stmd-v5.jpg"></img>